zeripath/java-gitea-api/docs/IssueApi.md

 IssueApi apiInstance = new IssueApi();
 String owner = "owner_example"; // String | owner of the repo
 String repo = "repo_example"; // String | name of the repo
-Integer id = 56; // Integer | index of the issue to add tracked time to AddTimeOption body = new AddTimeOption(); // AddTimeOption | try {
+Long id = 789L; // Long | index of the issue to add tracked time to AddTimeOption body = new AddTimeOption(); // AddTimeOption | try {
     TrackedTime result = apiInstance.issueAddTime(owner, repo, id, body);